04/07/2022 by Carney Sandoe Staff |

 One of the benefits of a phone interview is that you can use the comforts of a familiar environment to counteract some of the stresses of interviewing.
 Put yourself in a quiet place where you have access to things you need (a copy of your resume, a computer, a glass of water, etc.).
 Avoid being in a stressful or loud place, such as the car.
 Know your own preferences: if you feel less stressed when you smell fresh air, open a window.
 If you need to pace when you’re on the phone, make sure you have plenty of room to do so.

-By this point, it goes without saying that the hallmark of every good interview is preparation—you shouldn’t go into an interview “blind,” without having researched the school and the position.
+By this point, it goes without saying that the hallmark of every good interview is preparation — even if you've been told the call will be relatively short in length, you shouldn’t go into an interview without having researched the school and the position.
 To prepare for a phone interview, take it a step further: practice.
 Without the aid of body language and eye contact, a conversation can be challenging.
 You might not realize that you’re being repetitive or inarticulate.
 Practice with a family member or friend, and take note when your verbiage becomes less than crisp.
 You will most likely be asked straightforward questions and be requested to walk the hiring contact through your background.
 Practice doing this efficiently and concisely without rambling or missing any of your key points.

 5. Take Notes and Ask for Next Steps

 A successful phone interview is all about combining preparation and comfort to create the best possible first impression.
-If you’ve been invited to phone interview, maximize that small window of time so you can paint the best possible picture of yourself—and get invited to interview on-campus!
+Not every first interview is a phone interview (nowadays, some might be over Zoom or Skype), but if you’ve been invited to phone interview, maximize that small window of time so you can paint the best possible picture of yourself — and get invited to interview on-campus.